foundersandcoders/coursebook/src/workshops/sql-intro/index.md

 1. #### Adding a new post

-   Using [`INSERT INTO`](https://www.w3schools.com/sql/sql_insert.asp) and `RETURNING`, add a blog post with the text "Hello world" to the user with ID `1`.
+   Using [`INSERT INTO`](https://www.w3schools.com/sql/sql_insert.asp) and `RETURNING`, add a blog post with the text "Hello World" to the user with ID `1`.
 Return the text content and user ID of the inserted post.

    ##### Expected Result